by-jp/www.byjp.me/content/notes/twitter/16464345492/index.md

 - imported
 - from-twitter
 ---
-WHAT?\!
+WHAT?!
 It's Raining?
-I know I missed a 1st by less than the Planck length, but I've never been one for pathetic fallacy\!
+I know I missed a 1st by less than the Planck length, but I've never been one for pathetic fallacy!